Mohammad-Ali-Rauf/mern-nextjs_edu-errors/README.md

 ## Support

 For any issues or feature requests, please open an issue on GitHub.
-I appreciate your feedback and am here to help!
+Your feedback is valuable, and I’m here to help!